SBagaria2710/SBagaria2710/README.md

 > BroTip: Use `CTRL+click` (on Windows and Linux) or `CMD+click` (on MacOS) on the link, to open links on a new tab.

-# Projects
+# Projects 👷‍♂️

 I have had to opportunity to work on multiple projects.
 Listing some of them 👇
 - [Task Board](https://github.com/SBagaria2710/task-board): Task board for managing task status.
 Inspired from Jira, Trello, Notion, etc.
 - [Tab Securer](https://www.producthunt.com/posts/tab-securer): Mark, Hide and Show private tabs in one click.
 - [Parker](https://www.producthunt.com/posts/tab-securer): Multi Storey parking management system.

-# Open Source Contribution:
+# Open Source Contribution 🤝

 I'm an active contributor/member at [Real Dev Squad](https://github.com/Real-Dev-Squad) from February 2021.
 I'm also the app owner of [website-learn](https://github.com/Real-Dev-Squad/website-learn) which is primarily written in Vue.js<br />
 I've also contributed at [Mattermost](https://github.com/mattermost) for a couple of issues.